Dorothea Bate: Later life, death, legacy

-Many archaeologists and anthropologists relied on her expertise in identifying fossil bones, including Louis Leakey, Charles McBurney, and John Desmond Clark.
+Many archaeologists and anthropologists relied on her expertise in identifying fossil bones, including Louis Leakey, Charles McBurney and John Desmond Clark.

 During the Second World War, Bate transferred from the Natural History Museum's department of geology in London to its zoological branch at Tring, and in 1948, a few months short of her seventieth birthday, she was appointed officer-in-charge there.
 Although suffering from cancer, she died of a heart attack on 13 January 1951, and as a Christian Scientist was cremated.
 Her personal papers were destroyed in a house fire shortly after her death.
 On her desk at Tring was a list of 'Papers to write'.
 By the last in the list she had written Swan Song.

 Her estate at death amounted to £15,369.

 In 2005, a 'Dorothea Bate facsimile' was created at the Natural History Museum as part of a project to develop notable gallery characters to patrol its display cases.
-Along with those of Carl Linnaeus, Mary Anning, and William Smith, the exhibit tells stories and anecdotes of her life and discoveries.
+Along with those of Carl Linnaeus, Mary Anning, and William Smith, the exhibition tells stories and anecdotes of her life and discoveries.

 In her biography Discovering Dorothea: the Life of the Pioneering Fossil-Hunter Dorothea Bate, Karolyn Shindler describes Bate as "witty, acerbic, clever and courageous".
-Shindler is also the author of the biography in the 2004 edition of the Dictionary of National Biography.
+Shindler is also the author of Bate's biography in the 2004 edition of the Dictionary of National Biography.